Latest Real Estate News & Updates: Geylang in 2025

 Marcos lived in both Tampines and Geylang, but it’s clear which he prefers:

 “Later I moved to the Tampines area, but between the two I feel Geylang was actually more friendly.
 In Geylang the coffee shop people knew their customers’ names.
-There was once I left my phone on the table, and the zhi char guy – his name is Alex – he actually came to the ground floor of my unit to return it.
+There was once I left my phone on the table, and the zhi char guy – his name is Alex – actually came to the ground floor of my unit to return it.
 In Tampines I left a bag at McDonald’s, it never came back.

-And there were these two acquaintances from China, I kept passing them on the way home – I ended up having coffee with them once or twice a week.
+And there were these two acquaintances from China.
+I kept passing them on the way home – I ended up having coffee with them once or twice a week.
 The people in Geylang don’t have airs about them; if you sit at a table with anyone, they are willing to include you in the conversation, even if you’ve never met.”

 2. On one street, foreign workers who gawk get chased off with water guns